meta-434/codeProjects/README.md

 * Java Solution (conversion)
 * Java Tests

-except for problems 4 and 7, which will also have a Clojure solution (and tests).
+except for problems 4 and 7, which will also have a Clojure solution (and tests) (one day, soon (tm)).

 Current Status:
 ==============